bmeurant/technical-docs/software-architecture/api-fundamentals/api-performance.md

 date: 2025-11-09
 ---

 API performance is a critical, multi-faceted aspect of system design that directly impacts user experience, system stability, and operational cost.
 It is not a single feature but an outcome resulting from careful architectural choices across the entire request lifecycle.
+This includes not only optimizing traditional request-response interactions but also choosing the right [[real-time-communication|real-time communication patterns]] when immediate data delivery is required.

 A performant API is fast, reliable, and scalable.
 This document serves as a high-level guide to the key architectural concepts, or "pillars," that collectively determine API performance.
 Each pillar is a deep topic on its own, and this page links to the main documents for further detail.